Multi-monitor: In video gaming

-Early versions of Doom permitted a three-monitor display mode, using three networked machines to show left, right, and center views.
+Early versions of the 1993 first-person shooter Doom permitted a three-monitor display mode, using three networked machines to show left, right, and center views.

-More recently, games have used multiple monitors to show a more absorbing interface to the player or to display game information.
+More recently, games have used multiple monitors to show a more absorbing or immersive interface to the player or to display game information.
 Various flight simulators can use these monitor setups to create an artificial cockpit with more realistic interfaces.
 Others such as Supreme Commander and World in Conflict can use an additional monitor for a large scale map of the battlefield.

 A large number of older games support multi-monitor set-ups by treating the total screen space as effectively a single monitor to the game, a technique known as spanning.
 Many games without inherent multi-monitor support such as Guild Wars and World of Warcraft can also be made to run in multi-monitor set-ups, with this technique or in conjunction with addition of third-party software A larger list of games that support dual/multi-screen modes is available at WSGF.